rwxrob/zet/672/README.md

-# Quote: "Sometimes you just need a sharp knife."
+# "Sometimes you just need a sharp knife."
+(Cerian_Alderoth)

-Cerian_Alderoth: VS Code is like a swiss knife - with all the fancy tools.
+VS Code is like a swiss knife - with all the fancy tools.
 But sometimes, all you need is a sharp blade (Vi/m).

-## Tags

-    #quotes #vim #vscode